 “A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.”

-I had a go at defining it and I came up with:
+I had a go at defining it and I came up with this:

 “A WordPress theme is a collection of code, functionality and styles that you can install onto your website in the form of a theme.
 Installing this Theme on your WordPress website allows you to access and use the functionality and styles of the Theme using the WordPress CMS interface, page builders and any plugins provided by your theme, without having to touch any of the code.”